-The undiscounted range of outcomes can range from a low of £60,000 to £4,642,000 and possibly in addition to these amounts, in both the six month periods ending 30 June 2013 and 31 December 2013 and in both the six month periods ending 30 June 2014 and 31 December 2014 amounts become payable to the vendor if earnings before interest and tax in any given six month period exceeds £868,000 and £970,000 respectively.
+The undiscounted range of outcomes can range from a low of £225,000 to £4,642,000 and possibly in addition to these amounts, in the six month periods ending 30 June 2014 and 31 December 2014 amounts become payable to the vendor if earnings before interest and tax in any given six month period exceeds £868,000 and £970,000 respectively.

-The Group incurred acquisition related costs of £317,000 which have been expensed.
-The group also incurred £36,000 in equity funding costs which have been expensed against the share premium account.
+The Group incurred acquisition related costs of £317,000 which were expensed in 2012.
+The group also incurred £36,000 in equity funding costs which were expensed against the share premium account in 2012.

-The provisional fair value of trade and other receivables disclosed above equates to the gross contractual amounts receivable and were all expected to be collected at the acquisition date.
+The fair value of trade and other receivables disclosed above equated to the gross contractual amounts receivable and were all collected.